 Continued meat and dairy consumption levels will make it impossible to feed the world’s population in the coming decades as large quantities of cereals and other food crops are used to feed animals rather than people.
 As highlighted by the recent report of the United Nations Rapporteur on the Right to Food, small family farms are rapidly giving way to the large-scale, factory farm model.
 This is particularly prevalent in the livestock industry, where millions of animals are raised in inhumane, unsanitary industrial conditions.
 These operations, along with the resources needed to grow the grain and oil meals (principally soybeans and corn) for livestock feed place intense pressure on the world’s forests and human communities.

 Sadly, this highly unsustainable industry continues to receive active government support, including more than US$ 50 billion in subsidies in the Organisation for Economic Cooperation and Development (OECD) countries alone.
-These resources should be redirected to support more sustainable methods, such as pastoralist practices that enhance forest conservation and restoration through application of traditional knowledge.
+These resources should be redirected to support more sustainable agricultural methods, such as agroecology, small-scale peasant farming, and pastoralist practices that enhance forest conservation and restoration and draw on the traditional knowledge of rural communities and Indigenous Peoples.

-Together with its ally Brighter Green, an environmental action tank based in New York, GFC advocates for:
+Together with our member group Brighter Green, an environmental action tank based in New York, we advocates for:

-- Eliminating perverse legal, fiscal and other incentives for commodity chains like unsustainably produced beef and animal fodder that form a major driver of forest loss
+- Eliminating perverse legal, fiscal and other incentives for commodity chains like unsustainably produced beef and animal fodder that are a major driver of forest loss

 - Redirecting subsidies and other forms of economic support for unsustainable livestock production, in line with the Aichi targets of the Convention on Biodiversity.
 The redirection of these subsidies would free up significant amounts of financial support for more sustainable forms of agricultural production that do not only contribute to climate change mitigation, but also to climate change adaptation